 Tourists can book a package holiday to Bhutan through both International and Bhutanese local tour operators.
 Information is available from travel agencies.

-The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan and this must be paid in US dollars prior to arrival in Bhutan.
+The Royal Government of Bhutan sets the minimum daily package rate which must be paid in US dollars prior to issuing a visa and arrival in Bhutan.

-High Season Tariff – US$ 250 per person per night halt ( February, March, April, May, August, September, October, November and December).
+High Season Tariff – US$ 250 per person per night halt (March, April, May, September, October & November)

-Low Season Tariff – US$ 200 per person per night halt (January, June, July).
+Low Season Tariff – US$ 200 per person per night halt (January, Feburary, June, July, August & December).